I Ate And Worked Out Like Taylor Swift For A Week

 Advertisement

 I haven’t had a PSL in years and it’s much sweeter than I remember.
 My first gulp is basically just whipped cream.
 Not a bad start.
 As I continue to sip, though, I realize there’s an artificial quality to the drink that makes it taste like a wannabe pumpkin pie… But it’s clearly not an actual pie.
 But it also is certainly not coffee.
 I wonder if my tastes are maturing as I age.
-I used to be the “pour Splenda into your coffee” type, and now I just take it with a splash of oat milk.
+I used to be the “pour a pound of Splenda into your coffee” type, and now I just take it with a splash of oat milk.
 I guess this is adulthood.

 At this point, I just wish I could have a real dessert and not this latte.
 Up until now, I’ve never questioned Taylor’s tastes, but I am not really into this.